-The Medium Data Rate (MDR) payload (located on the underside of the right spacecraft wing) will be included on the fourth and subsequent Milstar communications satellites.
-The MDR payload will support 1.544 megabit channels that will be in addition to the 2.4 kilobit low data rate channels originally planned for Milstar satellites.
-The higher data rate of the MDR payload will enhance support to tactical users in the field.
+The Medium Data Rate (MDR) payload (located on the underside of the right spacecraft wing) would be included on the fourth and subsequent Milstar communications satellites.
+The MDR payload would support 1.544 megabit channels that would be in addition to the 2.4 kilobit low data rate channels originally planned for Milstar satellites.
+The higher data rate of the MDR payload would enhance support to tactical users in the field.
 Other segments of the Milstar antenna suite include two crosslink antennas at the ends of the satellite wings.
 On the left wing are the helical Ultra High Frequency antennas, two of the three directional spot beam antennas (the third is hidden by the wing structure), and the box-shaped agile beam antennas.
 The large solar arrays generate power to operate the satellite.(3)

 Failures within the Centaur upper stage software development, testing and quality assurance process led to a 30 April 1999 Titan IVB mission mishap that resulted in the loss of MILSTAR 3.
 Loaded with the incorrect software value, the Centaur lost all attitude control.
 The reaction control system of the upper stage attempted to correct for these errors and fired excessively until it depleted its hydrazine fuel.
 As a result, the Centaur went into a very low orbit and the MILSTAR 3 satellite separated from the Centaur in a useless orbit, with high and low points of 3,100 and 460 miles.
 Although Air Force and satellite contractor personnel at Schriever Air Force Base CO tried to save the mission, the Milstar satellite was declared a complete loss 04 May 1999.